Sonicadvance1/wfe_mutex/README.md

 ### Cortex-A78AE - Nvidia Orin
 #### TODO

-## Spurious wake-up benchmark
+## Spurious wake-up benchmark - microbench_spuriouswakeup

 Microbenchmark waits for a value to change using the waitx, pkgwait, or wfe instructions and times how long it waits before spuriously waking up even with the value not changing.

+How to read these numbers
-Having the average closer to the maximum is better in this instance.
+- Having the average closer to the maximum is better in this instance.
 - Having a higher maximum means each wait between spurious wake-ups lasts longer
 - Having a higher minimum means less likely to have spurious short waits
+- Numbers are in cycles

 | Device | Cycle-Counter frequency | Min | Max | Average |
 | - | - | - | - | - |